Herlacles1206/Pastwork/README.md

-Could we meet via Skype, please?
-I have something to discuss with you in private.
+Dear Kenneth Zhu,

+I hope this email finds you well.
+I think it would be beneficial for us to connect on Skype.
+Skype provides a convenient and efficient platform for real-time communication, allowing us to address any questions or concerns promptly.

 My Skype address is live:.cid.273da8c92fc12fe7.
-If you are not avaliable now, please say "No" on Upwork chatbox.
-Let's avoid mentioning about Skype on Upwork.
+If you are not available, please say "No" to Upwork chatbox.
 Thank you.